 In addition, music therapy increases endorphin levels, improves immune function, and decreases the amount of stress related hormones found in the blood.
 And all of these changes are immediate; we don’t have to sit around waiting for medications to take effect!
 Music therapy is so powerful that it can even lead to the interruption of self-mutilation disorders and other compulsive disorders.

 Several CDs and books are available on the topic, with versions for dogs and cats.
 One series in particular is especially neat, because it represents a collaboration between a musician, a sound researcher, and veterinarians.
 The end products are called “Through a Dog’s Ear” and “Through a Cat’s Ear,” and they have shown promise in calming our four-legged friends at home, in the car, and in medical or shelter situations.
-For more product recommendations, keep your eye on your mailbox for Petplan’s next issue of fetch! – the “Hear No Evil” issue – which will be hitting homes this month.
+For more product recommendations, check out the “Hear No Evil” issue of fetch! magazine.

 There’s an added bonus to the use of music therapy in veterinary medicine – it spills over into our human world.
 Unless you’re trying to get your pet to listen to music through headphones (NOT recommended, by the way!), you’re going hear the music your pet hears and reap the same benefits.
 There aren’t many veterinary treatments that can boast those rewards.